SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 - Applying a theme
 - Setting a site logo
 - Adding links to quick launch or hub navigation
-- Triggering a Microsoft Flow
+- Triggering a Power Automate flow
 - Installing a deployed solution from the app catalog
 - Setting regional settings for the site
 - Adding principals (users and groups) to SharePoint roles